Falkirk Wheel: Mechanism

 The caissons are required to turn with the wheel in order to remain level.
 Whilst the weight of the caissons on the bearings is generally sufficient to rotate them, a gearing mechanism using three large identically sized gears connected by two smaller ones ensures that they turn at precisely the correct speed and remain correctly balanced.

 Each end of each caisson is supported on small wheels, which run on rails on the inside face of the 8 m diameter holes at the ends of the arms.
 The rotation is controlled by a train of gears: an alternating pattern of three 8 m diameter ring gears and two smaller idler gears, all with external teeth, as shown in the picture.
 The large central gear is fitted loosely over the axle at its machine-room end and fixed in place to prevent it from rotating.
 The two smaller gears are fixed to each of the arms of the wheel at its machine-room end.
 When the motors rotate the central axle, the arms swing and the small gears engage the central gear, which results in the smaller gears rotating at a higher speed than the wheel but in the same direction.
 The smaller gears engage the large ring gears at the end of the caissons, driving them at the same speed as the wheel but in the opposite direction.
 This cancels the rotation due to the arms and keeps the caissons stable and perfectly level.

-Docking-pit
+Docking pit

-The docking-pit is a drydock-like port isolated from the lower canal basin by means of watertight gates and kept dry by means of water pumps.
-When the wheel stops with its arms in the vertical position it is possible for boats to enter and exit the lower caisson when the gates are open without flooding the docking-pit.
+The docking pit is a drydock-like port isolated from the lower canal basin by watertight gates and kept dry by water pumps.
+When the wheel stops with its arms in the vertical position it is possible for boats to enter and exit the lower caisson when the gates are open without flooding the docking pit.
 The space below the caisson is empty.

-Without the docking-pit, the caissons and extremities of the arms of the wheel would be immersed in water at the lower canal basin each time the wheel rotated.
+Without the docking pit, the caissons and extremities of the arms of the wheel would be immersed in water at the lower canal basin each time the wheel rotated.
 The buoyancy of the lower caisson would make it more difficult to turn the wheel.